vygr/ChrysaLisp/docs/lisp/charclass.md

 ## Skipping none members with `bskipn`

-`(bskipn cls str idx) -> idx` will skip all charaters from the given index that ARE NOT members of the given character class.
+`(bskipn cls str idx) -> idx` will skip all characters from the given index that ARE NOT members of the given character class.

 ```lisp
 (bskipn +char_class_lower "ABCDabcd" 0)